Scientists Try Feeding Diet Drugs To Mosquitoes To Stop Them From Biting

 It's early days for this novel approach to mosquito control, and it remains unclear how substantially it would stem the spread of disease in the real world.
 Meanwhile, more lab research must be done to develop these drugs so that they are potent and cheap enough to use in the field.

-"Transitioning from laboratory experiments to the field is always difficult," says Logan.
+"Transitioning from laboratory experiments to the field is always difficult," Logan says.
 "One of the biggest challenges will be devising a system that attracts mosquitoes well enough and allows them to feed on this substance effectively."

-"You need to have dispensers, you need some way to attract female mosquitoes and have that work in local communities," says Vosshall, looking to the logistical hurdles ahead.
+"You need to have dispensers; you need some way to attract female mosquitoes and have that work in local communities," says Vosshall, looking to the logistical hurdles ahead.

 Putting billions of mosquitoes on an unwitting diet was never going to be easy.

-Thomas Lewton is a freelance science journalist and videographer who divides his time between London and Kampala.
-You can follow him on Twitter: @thomaslewton
+Thomas Lewton is a freelance science journalist and videographer who divides his time between London and Kampala, Uganda.
+You can follow him on Twitter: @thomaslewton.